iExalt/BinaryTree/README.md

 # BinaryTree
-Simple implementation of a binary tree in C++
+Simple implementation of a binary tree in C++.

+Feature complete.